 Given the freedom to enjoy racing, to play a little by sprinting for time bonuses, to show off his mountain biking skills on the gravel roads of Tuscany, Bernal grew in confidence throughout the Giro while his rivals fell by the wayside.

 Even in his struggles in the final week when third-placed Simon Yates (BikeExchange) second-place Damiano Caruso (Bahrain Victorious) went on the attack in the final two mountain stages, Bernal put his faith in his teammates who did not let him down.

-Watch the InCycle highlights video from stage 21 of the Giro d'Italia above.
+Watch the highlights of the final stage above.

 Thank you for signing up to Cycling News.
 You will receive a verification email shortly.